ase379/gpprofile2017/README.md

 Small changes to make it work with Delphi XE2, XE3: Johan Bontes (johan@digitsolutions.nl)

 Note: source code must be compiled with Delphi XE or higher, as generics are used.

-You can support the project by [Donating](http://emorio.com).

-You may also like:

-[OmniThreadLibrary](https://code.google.com/p/omnithreadlibrary) - incredible multithreading library for Delphi

-[SapMM](https://code.google.com/p/sapmm) - outstanding and mega-fast scalable memory manager for multithreaded Delphi applications.

 # Introduction #